33 Reasons Why Cambridge Is Wonderful!

 What: planning your hen party in Cambridge?

 Between the day and night activities, GoHen offers over 50 things to do in Cambridge, meaning that you and the girls will be able to find the perfect activity to suit everyone!
 Although a Cambridge hen party does provide hen staples such as cocktail mixing and dance classes, gorgeous Cambridge is a really great city to try out some of our more leisurely, classic activities.
 Take advantage of the beautiful Cambridgeshire countryside with a relaxed outdoor activity like archery or golf and then try Market Square right in the centre of town, flanked by Cambridge's main shopping streets which will give you the chance to exercise a little hen weekend retail therapy!
 For a cracking Cambridge weekend, you hens could even take a relaxing cruise along the River Cam!
-You'll be in the perfect frame of mind for enjoying your big night out - and with our fantastic nightlife options like hen hosts and guest list nightclubbing, it will be a big one!
+You'll be in the perfect frame of mind for enjoying your big night out - and with our fantastic nightlife options like Butlers in the Buff and guest list nightclubbing, it will be a big one!

 Shop: Cambridge shopping areas & recommendations